Glossary of psychiatry: kuru

 Kuru (also known as "laughing sickness" due to the outbursts of laughter that mark its second phase) was first noted in New Guinea in the early 1900s.
 Kuru is now known to be a prion disease, one of several known transmissible spongiform encephalopathies.

 L

 latah

 Latah is a culture-specific syndrome usually seen in Southeast Asia and involves startle-induced disorganization, hypersuggestibility, automatic obedience, and echopraxia (a tendency to mimic examiner's or other person's actions).
 It is usually associated with women.

 There is controversy over whether Latah is a real psychiatric condition, or merely a display of exhibitionism that would otherwise not be socially acceptable.

 l'homme qui rit

 In l'homme qui rit (from the French, meaning "the man who laughs"), an individual displays inappropriate laughter accompanied by release phenomena of the frontal subdominant lobe.

 Lilliputian hallucinations

 Lilliputian hallucinations are characterized by abnormal perception of objects as being shrunken in size but normal in detail.
 Usually seen in delirium tremens.

 logoclonia

 In logoclonia, the individual often repeats the last syllable of a word.
 Compare echolalia.
 Often a symptom of Alzheimers or Parkinson's disease.
+Might occur in people with autism.